Ohtu-Tyoturvallisuus/TTS-documentation/docs/guide-EAS.md

 | **UAT**        | `uat`         | `alpha`             | User acceptance testing (UAT).      |
 | **Production** | `production`  | `production`        | Live release to all users.          |

-Properly configuring the `eas.json` file ensures streamlined workflows for building, updating, and submitting your app, targeting the right audience at every stage of development. [**More on configuring eas.json**](https://docs.expo.dev/eas/json/).
+Properly configuring the `eas.json` file ensures streamlined workflows for building, updating, and submitting your app, targeting the right audience at every stage of development.
+[More on configuring eas.json](https://docs.expo.dev/eas/json/).

 ---